shilocode7/react_redux_1_component_template/README.md

-# my back was simple json with no back code
+# My back was simple json with no back code

 # Getting Started with Create React App